thegetty/quire-docs/content/documentation/metadata-configuration.md

 ### Copyright & License

-You should include a `copyright` line property for your publication, and optionally `license` information property if you are distributing the publication {{< q-glossary "Open Access" >}}.
+You should include a `copyright` line property for your publication, and optionally `license` information property if you are distributing the publication {{< q-def "Open Access" >}}.

-A simple {{< q-glossary "Copyright" >}} statement would typically be formatted as "© 2019 Author Name".
+A simple {{< q-def "Copyright" >}} statement would typically be formatted as "© 2019 Author Name".

 {{< q-class "box tip" >}}